OliverO2/compose-counting-grid/README.md

 A simple application to check **Compose for Desktop** and **Compose for Web (Canvas)** drawing speeds when drawing grids (or tables) with larger numbers of cells.

-Implementation differences:
-* The desktop application uses a window-sized canvas.
-Compose scrollbars appear if necessary.
-* The web application uses a content-sized (window) canvas.
-The browser's scrollbars appear if necessary.

 #### Initial Scene

 <p style="margin-left: 24px">